-The next chapter: Kodiak residents open book store
+The next chapter: Kodiak residents open bookstore

-KODIAK, Alaska (AP) — For Kodiak residents who want to buy books, thrift stores and online shopping have been the only option.
+KODIAK, Alaska — For Kodiak residents who want to buy books, thrift stores and online shopping have been the only option.
 But Melissa Haffeman and Lacey Tucker are about to change that.

 The Islander Bookshop is open at 1315 Mill Bay Road, bringing a collection of 3,000 books and handcrafted gifts to Kodiak shoppers.

 “The shop has always been a dream of mine,” Haffeman said.
 She graduated from Kodiak High School and worked in education for 17 years, most recently serving as the principal of Kodiak Middle School.
 But when devastating news hit her family, she decided to make a change.